 - 3.4.1 The corporate bond pools will invest in sterling denominated corporate investment grade debt.
 This may include debt issued by overseas subsidiaries where the holding company is a UK company or sterling denominated debt guaranteed by overseas quoted companies or supranationals.
 The pools are permitted some flexibility to invest a small portion of their overall portfolios in cash when deemed desirable by the investment managers. - 3.4.2 The pools seek to generate returns which are in excess of those generated by the UK corporate bond benchmark. - 3.4.3 The pools seek yields that are more durable and usually higher than those available from the cash pool.
-It is suited for funds that can accept the market-value volatility associated with fluctuations in interest rates in order to earn a higher level of income over time than is generally available in the cash pools. - 3.4.4 At the date of issue of this strategy document, the structure of the corporate bond pools are split between a long-term pool and a short-term pool.
-It is intended to combine these pools into a single pool to allow the manager greater flexibility to add value.
-This will not impact the overall strategy of the corporate bond pools and will not necessitate re-issue of this strategy document.

-3.4.5 The limited use of derivative instruments is permitted to modify duration within set limits.
+It is suited for funds that can accept the market-value volatility associated with fluctuations in interest rates in order to earn a higher level of income over time than is generally available in the cash pools. - 3.4.4 The limited use of derivative instruments is permitted to modify duration within set limits.
 The use of these instruments enables the investment manager to implement their strategic views on overall duration in a more cost efficient and timely manner.